nikogura/nikogura.com/TerraformRollingWindow.md

             // 2 weeks prior to the moment terraform is run, formatted as a pure number. two_weeks_ago = formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))

             // all images.
-I make a hash, cos while I'm going to sort on the creation date, I eventually need to return the ID of the ami. all_amis = {for i in data.aws_ami.base : formatdate("YYYYMMDDhhmmss", i.creation_date) => i.id}
+This hash is just so I can check my work visually. all_amis = {for i in data.aws_ami.base : formatdate("YYYYMMDDhhmmss", i.creation_date) => i.id}

             // images more than 2 weeks old.
-We only add them to the hash if the date is less than right now. older_amis = {for i in data.aws_ami.base : i.creation_date => i.id if formatdate("YYYYMMDDhhmmss", i.creation_date) < formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))}
+We only add them to the hash if the date is less than right now.
+I make a hash, cos while I'm going to sort on the creation date, I eventually need to return the ID of the ami. older_amis = {for i in data.aws_ami.base : i.creation_date => i.id if formatdate("YYYYMMDDhhmmss", i.creation_date) < formatdate("YYYYMMDDhhmmss", timeadd(timestamp(), local.time_window))}

             // sort the keys, which are the dates, then reverse it so the newest is at the top